AUAP/AP2017/all_miniex/mini_ex4/mini_ex4.md

 - The title of your work
 - A Short description of your work
+- How's your work demonstrate the notion of feedback?

 6) Provide peer-feedback to 2 of your classmates on their works by creating "issues" in his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"3) Re-design an animated throbber, and then upload to Github under a folder called mini_ex3.